 For over a decade, U.S. News & World Report has named City of Hope one of the top cancer hospitals in America.

-Our physicians have been consistently named "America's Top Doctors" by Castle Connolly and are active participants in the National Comprehensive Cancer Network, which sets evidence-based best practices for detecting, evaluating and treating sarcomas nationwide.
+Our physicians have been consistently named "America's Top Doctors" by Castle Connolly.
+In addition, they are active participants in the National Comprehensive Cancer Network, which sets evidence-based best practices for detecting, evaluating and treating sarcomas nationwide.

 Our multidisciplinary staff pursues an integrated approach to treating sarcomas by combining the latest research findings with outstanding patient care.
 This includes using advanced technologies and specialized techniques such as:

-- Innovative limb-sparing surgeries that can preserve patients' range of motion and quality of life
+Innovative limb-sparing surgeries — such as bone transport for the reconstruction of bone after tumor resection — that can preserve patients' range of motion and quality of life

-- Individually customized chemotherapy and targeted therapy regimens, including isolated-limb delivery that may be more effective against the cancer and less toxic to the patient
+Individually customized chemotherapy and targeted therapy regimens, including isolated-limb delivery that may be more effective against cancer and less toxic to the patient